Equivalence of Invariant metrics via Bergman kernel on complete noncompact K\"ahler manifolds: Domain

 \end{coro}

-\begin{rema} For the third statement of Theorem~\ref{thm:general_statement}, in general, the holomorphic sectional curvature is not negatively pinched for $E_{p, \lambda}$.
+\begin{rema} For the third statement of Theorem~\ref{thm:comparison}, in general, the holomorphic sectional curvature is not negatively pinched for $E_{p, \lambda}$.
 For example, when $\lambda=1$ and $p=1/5$, we have $\lim_{\delta \rightarrow 1^-} H(X) \approx 0.033 >0$. \end{rema}

-Lastly, we obtain interesting rigidity from the direct computation of the Ricci curvature of the Bergman metric. \begin{prop} The Bergman metric $g_B$ on $E_{p,\lambda}$ is a K\"ahler--Einstein metric if and only if $\lambda=p=1$. \end{prop}
+Lastly, we obtain interesting rigidity in the following proposition from direct computation of the Ricci curvature of the Bergman metric and we omit the proof. \begin{prop} The Bergman metric $g_B$ on $E_{p,\lambda}$ is a K\"ahler--Einstein metric if and only if $\lambda=p=1$. \end{prop}